 Expertise: JENNA THERON (Senior EAP) graduated from Stellenbosch University in 2005 with a Bachelor's degree in International Studies and in 2007 with a Master's degree in Cultural Tourism and Heritage Studies.
 Jenna has experience in the field of environmental and heritage planning since interning for the CoCTs Environmental and Heritage Department in 2008 and thereafter working, within the private sector, as an Environmental Assessment Practitioner from 2009 to present day.
-With sufficient practical experience in terms of the criteria of the Interim Certificate Board for Environmental Assessment Practitioner in 2023.
+With sufficient practical experience in terms of the criteria of the Interim Certificate Board for Environmental Assessment Practitioners of South Africa (EAPASA) for registration, Jenna was registered as an Environmental Assessment Practitioner in 2023.
 She is also a member of the International Association for Impact Assessments (IAIAsa) and an accredited Associate member with the Association of Professional Heritage Practitioners - Western Cape (APHP).